ivan114/ObjectAccumulator/README.md

 - High Performance (Lazy picking value instead of really merging all objects)
 - Low Memory Usage (Alway reuse same instance data structure instead of creating new every time)
 - Lazy Process and Interactive (Perform merge only when you need the result, not doing unnecessary processing, Accumulator can be manipulated before/after merge)
+- Unit tested with high coverage (>90%)
+- Support major browsers on desktop and mobile including IE 11
-- Lightweight and without external dependencies (~1KB gzipped)
+- Lightweight and without external dependencies (1.3kB minzipped)

 ## 🔧 Installation